TomasBoda/agent-lang/thesis.md

 **Supervisor**: Tomáš Petříček

 ## Abstract
-In this thesis, we develop a new programming language (AgentLang) designed exclusively for modeling agent-based simulations.
-Agent-based modeling refers to a simulation technique that analyses the dynamics of a simulation using the decisions of autonomous entities called agents and is becoming more and more popular, since these models are easier to understand than more complex mathematical models.
-The language provides constructs for defining agents and their decision-making logic, while maintaining high level of syntax and semantic simplicity, making it simple to learn and use.
-The simulation operates in an incremental manner, allowing for evalutation and debugging of each step separately.
-Apart from the language itself, the project provides a web-based sandbox with a spreadsheet interface, through which it is possible to adjust agent properties and values during runtime of the simulation.
-Although there are numerous agent-based tools available, this language together with the spreadsheet interface aims to provide a new approach for modeling agent-based simulations and makes agent-based modeling more accessible to people of all scientific and non-scientific fields.
+With the increasing popularity of the agent-based simulation technique in various scientific fields, there is a demand for an all-in-one framework for modeling agent-based simulations.
+Although there are numerous agent-based tools available on the market, these in most cases feature complex syntax and language structures or are aimed to be used in specific domains only.
+In response to these reasons, this thesis provides a new approach to modeling agent-based simulations by developing a brand new agent-based framework - AgentLang.
+The framework features a brand new programming language with a unified and simplistic syntax for defining agents and their properties.
+Moreover, it provides a web-based interface with a spreadsheet module for manipulating agents and their values using the familiar spreadsheet format as well as a visualisation module for rendering the simulation in real-time.
+These three features of the AgentLang framework aim to introduce a new way for modeling agent-based simulations and attempt to make agent-based modeling more accessible to people of all scientific fields.

 Keywords: agent-based modeling, simulation, programming language, interpreter

 ## Introduction
-In the realm of many scientific fields, the importance of simulations and predictions of certain events within an isolated environment cannot be overstated.
-This is on one hand due to the lack of resources and space for such simulations in the scale of real-world scenarios, on the other hand due to ethical and moral reasons, such as in epidemiology or sociology.
+Simulations and predicitons of certain future events within an isolated environment play a significant role in many scientific fields nowadays.
+This is especially true in economy, stock markets or housing markets, where there is a need for accurate predicitons of future developments.
+Moreover, simulations are also commonly used in epidemiology or sociology, where the evaluation of the dynamics of a sociological group cannot be tested on real-world entities due to moral and ethical reasons.
 As our understanding of complex systems deepens, the demand for sophisticated tools to model and analyse the dynamics of simulations increases.
 This is where agent-based modeling comes into play, offering a new and more straightforward approach for handling complex simulations.

 Agent-based models are built on top of agents, which represent the fundamental units of the given system, such as people in an epidemic or birds in a flock.
 To build such models, there is a need for tools or languages that provide constructs for representing agents, their properties and their decision-making logic.
 Such tools already exist and are widely used to model agent-based simulations, such as NetLogo, GAMA or AgentScript.
 These tools are powerful and can handle large volumes of agents.
-However, with their performance comes the cost of complexity of usage and inaccessiblity to people with little to none technical knowledge.
-They are many times difficult to learn, since they are based on modern programming languages, restricting the use case to developers only.
+However, with their performance comes the cost of complexity of usage and inaccessiblity to people with little to none programming knowledge.
+They are often difficult to learn, since they are based on modern programming languages, restricting the use case to developers only.
 And since the demand for agent-based models can be seen in non-technical scientific fields such as epidemiology or sociology, there is a need for simpler tools and languages.

 AgentLang aims to provide a new approach to modeling agent-based simulations.
-This is on one hand due to the simplicity of the language itself, since it features very simple syntax and only the necessary constructs for modeling almost any simulation.
-On the other hand, the language is integrated into a specialised web-based interface, which offers a code editor, a visualisation module and most importantly, a spreadsheet interface with runtime agent editing capabilities, which allows users to fine-tune the simulation in real-time.
+This is on the one hand due to the simplicity of the language itself, since it features simple syntax and only the necessary constructs for modeling almost any simulation.
+On the other hand, the language is integrated into a specialised web-based interface, which offers a code editor, a visualisation module and most importantly, a spreadsheet interface, which allows the user to edit agent properties and values manually during the runtime of the simulation.
 These above features of the AgentLang framework provide all the necessary tools to model agent-based simulations and get a hands-on experience with the language itself.

-The structure of AgentLang is very straightforward.
+The structure of AgentLang is straightforward.
 We define the individual agent models and for each model, we define its behaviour using a set of properties.
 ```
 agent snowflake 500 {
     const speed = random(10, 20);